-CBSI maintains an Audit Committee that provides oversight and is responsible for the development of the Organization's risk management and security programs, the Internal Audit Department, the relationship with the external auditor, and the review and approval of risk management related policies and procedures.
+CBSI maintains Audit and Risk Committees that provide oversight and are responsible for the development of the Organization's risk management and security programs, the Internal Audit Department, the relationship with the external auditor, and the review and approval of risk management related policies and procedures.

-Management and supervisory personnel monitor performance, quality and the operation of controls as a normal part of their activities.
+Management and supervisory personnel monitor performance, quality, and the operation of controls as a normal part of their activities.
 A formal management information and reporting system exists which permits monitoring by management of key control and performance measurements.
 All required functions for plan administration and recordkeeping are entered into a computerized tracking system, which lists tasks, unit responsibilities and priority status.